 Trade between Estonia and Moldova 2012-2017 (in millions EUR):

 Source: Statistical Office of Estonia

-As of 2000 Estonia’s contribution to various projects has increased tenfold.
+Moldova has been a key partner for Estonian development cooperation in the eastern neighbourhood of the EU.
+The continued interest of Moldova in Estonian reform experience and their gradual EU rapprochement has created a fruitful soil for continued cooperation.
 In addition to its co-operation with the Foreign Ministry, successful co-operation with Moldova has also taken place through other Estonian ministries and institutions (Ministry of Social Affairs, Ministry of the Interior, Ministry of Agriculture, Ministry of the Environment, Ministry of Education and Research, the National Audit Office, Academy of Security Sciences, and the Border Guard Board).